amannelin/Byte_Sized_Birding/readme.md

 - Flickr
 - Xeno-canto

-### Future Features
+### Possible Future Features:
 - Add more advanced quiz options, such as matching bird images to vocalizations.
-- If users also have an eBird user profile, they could build custom lists with images and vocalizations based on their personal checklists.
+- If users also have an eBird user profile, could build custom lists with images and vocalizations based on their personal checklists.